 But what type or degree of electrical work is a general building contractor legally allowed to complete?
 Can they do this work without being a licensed electrician?
 Do they have to outsource to an electrician, or can they accomplish specific tasks with the right license?

-Use this guide to help you learn about general building contractors, what they do, and when to opt for a licensed electrician versus a general contractor.
+Use this guide to help you learn about when to opt for a licensed electrician versus a general contractor.

 When Should I Use a General Contractor vs. a Licensed Electrician?